 The visual system, motion control system, and programmable logic controller ($PLC$) system are becoming increasingly inseparable and important.
-Meanwhile, their respectively numerous types of the programs and hardwares, lots of communication protocols among them, mixed development methods, and ever-growing high requirements and complexity lead to a cumbersome task of the implementation of the applications for users.
-However, there are few works researching the integration of these three systems to ease the complexity.
+However, their numerous types of programs and hardware, the many communication protocols among them, the mixed development methods, and the ever-growing high requirements and complexity lead to a cumbersome task of application implementation for users.
+Only a few works are researching on the integration of these three systems to ease complexity.
 Most of them are focusing on their applications individually.

-We propose a flexible multi-level architecture which is based on a vision-control-algorithm ($VCA$) protocol to decrease the complexity of ever-growing integrated applications.
-The multi-level includes flexible layer, control layer, and algorithm layer.
-The flexible layer is adopted to seamlessly integrate visual system and embedded PLC ($ePLC$).
+We propose herein a flexible multi-level architecture based on a vision control algorithm ($VCA$) protocol to decrease the complexity of ever-growing integrated applications.
+This multi-level architecture includes a flexible layer, a control layer, and an algorithm layer.
+The flexible layer is adopted to seamlessly integrate the visual system and the embedded PLC ($ePLC$).
 The $VCA$ protocol is designed for data interaction between the layers.
-Correspondingly, a customized hardware, memory allocation, Petri-Net based multithreading structure are described to support the proposed flexible architecture.
-At last, we implement two cases using the proposed $VCA$ protocol based flexible architecture in which the generality of the proposed flexible architecture is verified.
-In first case, the winding machine with visual system implements regular winding effect by the correction of $\theta$.
-In the second case, the binocular catching robot uses the cameras to track the trajectory and send to $ePLC$.By adjusting the speed and position, the robot can catch the ball successfully.
-These indicate that the proposed $VCA$ based architecture could be easily applied between two quite different cases.
+Correspondingly, customized hardware, memory allocation, and Petri-Net-based multithreading structure are described to support the proposed flexible architecture.
+We implement two cases using the proposed $VCA$ protocol-based flexible architecture, in which the generality of the proposed flexible architecture is verified.
+In the first case, a winding machine with a visual system implements a regular winding effect by correcting $\theta$.
+In the second case, a binocular catching robot uses cameras to track the trajectory and send to $ePLC$.
+The robot can successfully catch the ball by adjusting the speed and the position, indicating that the proposed $VCA$-based architecture could easily be applied between two different cases.

 \end{abstract}